danroke/wordGame/README.md

 # wordGame

-wordle like game in python
+This project is a wordle like game clone I made in python. \
+Please make sure to run the following commands before executing the main.py: \

+* pip install requests
+* pip install BeautifulSoup4

 ## Explanation